sighingnow/jekyll-gitbook/_pages/Digital.md

 <br/>
 <br/>

-- The Whatsapp contact will be offered to the agent.
+- The WhatsApp contact will be offered to the agent.
 Click "Accept" to handle the contact.

 <img align="middle" src="images/Lab6_19.png" width="1000" />
 <br/>